mh-cz/gm_draw_sprite_bent/README.md

 Don't recommend using too many segments in too many objects because unfrozen vertexes kill fps
 THE SPRITE REQUIRES TO HAVE "Separate texture page" TICKED!

+return_pts = 0   -> return point coordinates of the left side
+return_pts = 0.5 -> return point coordinates in the middle
+return_pts = 1   -> return point coordinates of the right side

 The green dot is around_x and around_y attached to the mouse cursor
 Adjusting the bend_angle with mouse wheel
 40 segments